CodeBlubi/SS17/README.md

 # SS17
-Short projects, tasks and practicing coding with Java.
+Short projects, tasks and practicing coding in Java.